MES architecture

 • Tool contracts are typed and validated before execution.

-• Quality Analyst is event-driven and threshold-based.
+• Quality Monitor is event-driven and threshold-based.

 • Production Planner is on-demand and analytics-oriented.